Skip to main content

 The doctoral dissertation/master's thesis should be submitted to each member of the doctoral/thesis committee at least four weeks before the final examination/defense.

 Students who plan to graduate in the current quarter must fill out the online form in Kuali, “File for Doctoral/Master’s (Thesis) Degree Form.”
+See How to File for Degree for an overview of the process.

 • Step 1: Submit File for Doctoral/Master’s (Thesis) Degree Form